People

 Person small1

-Brit 25ish - Danni Roberts
+Brit 25ish - Daniela Lucinda Santos

 Latvian adult film actress.
 Brit is sweet natured but finds it hard to conceal her disappointment at Colin’s lack of performance and natural raw talent.
 She is a consummate professional who gets on with the job of playing a soon to be deflowered virgin.
 Between film takes she knits tights for her Grandmother back home in the cold climate of Riga.